Links on Android Authority may earn us a commission. Learn more.

 Widevine doesn't charge a license fee.
 Instead, hardware manufacturers only need to pass a certification process.

-Instead, hardware manufacturers only need to pass a certification process.
+Instead, hardware manufacturers need to pass a certification process.
 This includes the completion of various legal agreements, implementation of some software libraries, and client integration testing to verify support, among other steps.
-Apparently, this process is designed to be streamlined for easy adoption, and all chipsets used for Android smartphones support the necessary technologies, so it’s only likely that manufacturer oversight or lack of testing time is to blame if smartphones aren’t compatible.
+Apparently, this process is designed to be streamlined for easy adoption.
+Nearly all chipsets used for Android smartphones support the necessary technologies.
+So if a particular smartphone isn’t compatible, it’s only because that manufacturer didn’t complete testing.
 Fortunately, it seems that it’s possible for smartphone OEMs to address any lack of compliance after release.

 In January 2019, Security researcher David Buchanan claimed on Twitter that he managed to break the DRM on Widevine L3.
 It’s not clear if he has disclosed this reported issue to Google, and there’s been no word from the company on if it has fixed this DRM flaw.